sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h2>General JavaScript Coding Tips</h2>

 <h3>What is JavaScript</h3>
 - JavaScript commonly abbreviated to JS is a scripted language rather than a compiled language like C#, C++, Java etc. This means it is executed line by line by its host environment(commonly the web browser) at run time.
-Initially called LiveScript, JS is built from ECMAScript standards.
+- Initially called LiveScript, JS is built from ECMAScript standards and its current version is v5 although modern web browser have started implementing many ECMAScript v6 features.

-<h3>Javascript Values</h3>
-- JavaScript is a Dynamically Typed language meaning variables do not need to be initialised with a type and therefore JS deals with Type Errors differently to strongly typed Static Type languages like C#, C++, Java etc.
+<h3>JavaScript Data Types</h3>
-- There are 7 identifiable data types in JavaScript: number, string, boolean, object, function, undefined and null They can be determined by using the 'typeof' operator. i.e. var theType = typeof ""; The variable 'theType' would equal 'string'.
+- There are 7 identifiable data types in JavaScript: number, string, boolean, object, function, undefined and null.
+They can be determined by using the 'typeof' operator. i.e. var theType = typeof ""; The variable 'theType' would equal 'string'.
 Although a bug exists when using typeof with 'null' values as it will return 'object'.
+#####Dynamic Typed
+- JavaScript is a Dynamically Typed language, As it is not compiled their is no Static Type Checking and variables are not initialised with a type at Runtime.
+JS therefore must deal with Type errors differently to Static Type languages like C#, C++, Java etc.
+#####Primative Values
-- The Data types string, number, boolean, null and undefined are Primative values meaning they do not have methods associated with them.
+- The Data types number, boolean, null and undefined are Primative values meaning they do not have methods associated with them.
 Whereas objects and functions do.
+String's when not using the 'new' keyword are classed as Primitives although they are automatically converted to an object when using the String objects methods.

+<h4>Variable Scope</h4>
+#####Implied Global Variables
-- Implied Global Variables - JavaScript has Implied Global Variables which means if a variable is initialized without using the 'var' keyword it will be deemed a Global Variable.
-For Good practise always initialize with the 'var' keyword.
+JavaScript has Implied Global Variables which means if a variable is initialized without using the 'var' keyword it will be deemed a Global Variable.
+For good practise always initialize with the 'var' keyword.

 ```javascript
   //Longhand